Occult-Arcana/Arcana/README.md

 Requires Java 17+, and is built for Minecraft 1.20.1.
 Run ``gradlew`` for setup.

 ## Credited Works
-- Original addon template from https://github.com/JuiceyBeans/GregTech-Addon-Template
+- Original mod template from https://github.com/JuiceyBeans/GregTech-Addon-Template

 If anything part of the project is missing from the Credited Works section, Please reach out on the discord.